passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 She stacked the datapads lying around while he packed.
 They might be useful.

-Then she led Pritik outside and onto the shuttle.
-Drace was waiting, and showed the youngster around while Sylla lifted up and moved the shuttle two sites over.
+Then she led {{Pritik}} outside and onto the shuttle. {{Drace}} was waiting, and showed the youngster around while {{Sylla}} lifted up and moved the shuttle two sites over.

-(Two sites, because one was empty at the moment.
-Tobi'anocra, the only other Twi'lek in this Order, was off to Ryloth to visit family.
-Despite his insistence she use his shorter name, she always felt uncomfortable as his family was of a much higher standing than hers, back on Ryloth.
+(Two sites, because one was empty at the moment. {{Tobi}}, the only other
+{{tw.people}} in this Order, was off to {{Ryloth}} to visit family.
+Despite his insistence she use his shorter name, she always felt uncomfortable as his family was of a much higher standing than hers, even on {{Rodia}}, and even after he'd moved back to {{Ryloth}} along with his clan.
 It might not matter here, or to him, but her entire childhood had instilled tough habits to break.
 She had at least managed to stop bowing her head every time.)

-Mahl was a relatively new face, but he was very talented, despite having very little Force presence even as a beginner.
-He was the fastest to move away from the communal hut, raising his own a mere month and tenday after his arrival.
-Sylla remembers taking bets about how long it would take for it to fall over.
+{{Mahl}} was a relatively new face, but he was very talented, despite having very little Force presence even as a beginner.
+He was the fastest to move away from the communal hut, raising his own a mere month and tenday after his arrival. {{Sylla}} remembers taking bets about how long it would take for it to fall over.
 It hadn't.

-Everybody knew of Mahl, because everybody knew of everybody else in their tiny community, but very few _knew_ him.
+Everybody knew of {{Mahl}}, because everybody knew of everybody else in their tiny community, but very few _knew_ him.
 It might even be none.
 He never talked about himself, preferring to talk to others about themselves or anything else, really.

-When Sylla knocked on his door, she was surprised it opened swiftly.
-She was even more surprised to see Mahl dressed up in robes.
+When {{Sylla}} knocked on his door, she was surprised it opened swiftly.
+She was even more surprised to see {{Mahl}} dressed up in robes.
 There was no light inside the hut, so had he been waiting for her in darkness...?

 "Uh, hi" she started.

-"You're not exactly subtle with that shuttle," said Mahl without preamble.
+"You're not exactly subtle with that shuttle," said {{Mahl}} without preamble.
 "Gathering people up, are you?"

 "Yes, I. How did you know— wait, no matter.
 I think there's a darksider in the